ciao-group/coupled-sim-ciao/README.md

 To achieve this, we have to model our front-panel, insert it into the virtual car and put the stencil mask onto the front panel.
 This way we combine the VR-World with our real-world car front panel.

+**DRAWBACK:**
+Sadly, this approach is only possible using the High Defenition Render Pipeline (HDRP) in Unity, which is not the original Render Pipeline of this driving simulator.
+The reason for this, is that we have to use a shader for the Mixed-Reality material, which allows to export the alpha and write to the depth buffer.
+This only works with HDRP shaders.

+Thus we have to convert this project into HDRP.
+This will be discussed further below.

 ### Setting Up Varjo XR Plugin for Unity

 1. **Install Varjo XR Plugin**: Follow the instructions in the ["Getting Started with Varjo XR plugin for Unity"](https://developer.varjo.com/docs/unity-xr-sdk/getting-started-with-varjo-xr-plugin-for-unity) documentation.